JAVA, BALI & KALIMANTAN (BORNEO), INDONESIA BIRDING TOUR: DETAILED ITINERARY

 The coastal scrub and mangrove patches harbour a range of landbirds, including Island Collared and Spotted Doves, Savanna Nightjar, Pacific Swallow, White-shouldered Triller, Golden-bellied Gerygone, Olive-backed Sunbird, the glowing Scarlet-headed Flowerpecker, Eurasian Tree Sparrow and Scaly-breasted Munia all likely.
 With luck, we will see Racket-tailed Treepie or White-headed Munia.

-Kalimantan: Day 1 The extension begins at Denpasar airport this morning.
-From here we will fly to Balikpapan in Kalimantan, the section of the island of Borneo that is administered by Indonesia, for a five nights stay.
+Java, Bali & Kalimantan: Day 14 From Denpasar we will fly to Balikpapan in Kalimantan, the section of the island of Borneo that is administered by Indonesia, for a five nights stay.
 We will most likely need to travel via Makassar or Jakarta.

-Kalimantan: Days 2-5 During these four full days we will explore the Sungai Wain Forest Reserve, an area of protected lowland rainforest situated not far to the north of the city of Balikpapan.
+Java, Bali & Kalimantan: Days 15-18 During these four full days we will explore the Sungai Wain Forest Reserve, an area of protected lowland rainforest situated not far to the north of the city of Balikpapan.
 The forest is now given over to conservation and research, so a good trail network allows us access to a variety of microhabitats.
-Here at Sungai Wain the huge trees, clambering lianas, spectacular butterflies, strange-looking insects and a bewildering variety of birds are all integral features of this superbly-balanced and stable environment – the end-product of millions of years of evolution.
+Here at Sungai Wain the huge trees, clambering lianas, spectacular butterflies, strange-looking insects and a bewildering variety of birds are all integral features of this superbly balanced and stable environment – the end-product of millions of years of evolution.
 Rainforests are the richest habitat on earth and those of Southeast Asia are the richest of all.
 There are more tree species here than in Amazonia and this floristic wealth has a profound influence on the avifauna.

 Many bird families reach their greatest diversity in rainforests such as this, different species adapting to different modes of life whether in the sunlit canopy or on the gloomy forest floor.
-As dawn breaks the chorus of broadbills, babblers, bulbuls and endemic White-crowned Shamas is soon joined by the superbly evocative bubbles and trills of Bornean Gibbons as the family groups greets the new day.
+As dawn breaks the chorus of broadbills, babblers and bulbuls are soon joined by the superbly evocative bubbles and trills of Bornean Gibbons as the family groups greet the new day.

-Sungai Wain hosts a superb selection of bird species, and among the Bornean endemic specialities are several pittas.
+Sungai Wain hosts a superb selection of bird species, and among these are several pittas.
 These include the gorgeous Blue-headed Pitta, a bird which very much lives up to the old name for the family of ‘jewel thrush’ as it bounds over the forest floor.
-In contrast, the distinctive Black-crowned (or Black-and-crimson) Pitta sits calling in the deepest shadows, glowing like a hot coal.
-Harder to find are the stunning Blue-banded Pitta and Bornean Banded Pitta.
-While we are on the subject of the pitta-fest at Sungai Wain, we should also mention the lovely Garnet Pitta, a more widespread species that is pretty straightforward here.
+In contrast, the distinctive Garnet Pitta, a species restricted to the Malay Peninsula and southern Borneo, sits calling in the deepest shadows, glowing like a hot coal.

-The star attraction at Sungai Wain is the beautiful endemic Bornean Peacock-Pheasant, which we have a high chance of seeing during our visit.
+The mega-attraction here is the beautiful endemic Bornean Peacock-Pheasant, which we have a good chance of seeing during our visit.
 Sungai Wain has to be the place for seeing this wonderful bird, which is not seen on bird tours to Sabah or Sarawak.

-Additional special birds of Sungai Wain are the secretive Bornean Ground Cuckoo, which we have a good chance of encountering as this is one of the best sites for the species, and the uncommon Malaysian Honeyguide, which is regularly recorded here.
+Another special bird of Sungai Wain is the secretive Bornean Ground Cuckoo, which we have a fairly good chance of encountering as this is one of the best sites for observing the species.

-Amongst other Bornean endemics we will be concentrating on during our visit are White-fronted Falconet, Bornean Black Magpie, Bornean Blue Flycatcher, Bornean Wren-Babbler, Grey-breasted Babbler, Bornean Spiderhunter and Yellow-rumped Flowerpecker.
+Amongst other Bornean endemics and somewhat more widespread specialities we will be concentrating on during our visit are Cinnamon-headed Green Pigeon, Short-toed Coucal, Red-crowned Barbet, Malaysian Honeyguide, Bornean Black Magpie, Bornean Wren-Babbler, Grey-breasted Babbler, Bornean Blue Flycatcher (uncommon), Grey-chested Jungle Flycatcher and Yellow-rumped Flowerpecker.